-Here’s What Shaq Said LeBron James Shouldn’t Do For Rest Of NBA Career
+Shaquille O’Neal Has Some Interesting Career Advice For LeBron James

 Strong words from a legend himself.

 James has until June 29 to decide whether he’ll stay in Cleveland or test the free agent market.
-And although The King already has etched his name in NBA history, he’ll likely be hungry for more championships before calling it a career.
+And although The King already has etched his name in NBA history, he’ll likely be hungry for more championships before calling it a career, whether Shaq agrees or not.

 Thumbnail photo via David Richard/USA TODAY Sports Images